 - Now that the market has woken up to the undeniable potential of AI, Enthu’s conversational intelligence app is just the right fit.

 The self-learning application transcribes every call and provides actionable feedback to the agents.
 It tracks and compares different agent calling sessions and suggests improvements.

 4. Monitor and improve AHT and other metrics

 Consider various call center and customer experience metrics.
 KPIs provide clarity in identifying non-performers and provide them with the required help.

-Tracking & monitoring AHT can help in the faster evaluation of an agent’s calibre to address more calls.
+Use quality monitoring tools such as Enthu.AI to track such metrics that helps in the faster evaluation of an agent’s caliber to address more calls.

 AHT also includes the time duration for which the customer puts the call on hold.

 Moreover, the time that an agent spends on after-call tasks such as updating the CRM, making notes, or any other back-end tasks are also covered.

 To embrace call center industry standards, always consider AHT as an important differentiator to acknowledge agent performance.